Katie Bell Slays While Posing Topless With Unbuttoned & Unzipped Jeans

-Brunette bombshell Katie Bell looked sizzling-hot in her latest pair of Instagram uploads.
-The popular model and influencer teased the upcoming launch of her new project and it looked like she definitely left fans anxious to see more.
+Brunette bombshell Katie Bell looked sizzling hot in her latest pair of Instagram uploads.
+The popular model and influencer teased the upcoming launch of her new project, and it looked like she definitely left fans anxious to see more.

 The pair of photos that Katie shared on Wednesday were artistic shots posted in black-and-white.
 In both photos, Katie stood outdoors, seemingly on a balcony or patio, and leaned back against a wall.
 Her long, dark hair was parted down the center and styled to gently frame her face and cascade down her back.

-Katie appeared to have a cigarette placed between her lips and it looked likely that she was wearing a dark color on her plump lips.
+Katie appeared to have a cigarette placed between her lips, and it looked likely that she was wearing a dark color on her plump lips.
 She maintained a rather serious and sultry facial expression as she looked past the photographer, letting her incredible figure do the talking.

 The model was topless for these photos as she stood with one hand covering her bare breasts.
 She wore a pair of jeans, but she teased her followers by having them completely unbuttoned and unzipped.